chon-group/dpkg-chonos-log/README.md

 # chonos-log - ChonOS Web Log Monitor

 ## DESCRIPTION
-A service to accessing the LOG of Embedded MAS via a webpage.
+A service for accessing the LOG of Embedded MAS.

 List of options and arguments: